Rocket League: Hybrid Hitbox – dimensions, playstyle & more!

 It’s time to dive back into our Hitbox Guides – this time we’re talking about the Rocket Hybrid Hitbox!
 What is the Hybrid Hitbox in Rocket League?
 What can it do and what are the dimensions of the Hybrid Hitbox?
 We’ll answer all of that today.

 Hitboxes in Rocket League are an interesting phenomenon.
-Before the Anniversary Update or patch v1.35, each vehicle had its own characteristics.
+Before the Anniversary or patch v1.35, each vehicle had its own characteristics.
 To better balance Rocket League, Psyonix decided to introduce six specific hitboxes that all new vehicles had to fit into.
 We’ve already taken a look at the Octane hitbox and the Dominus hitbox, and with the reintroduction of the Nissan Skyline in – Season 3, it’s time to dive into the Rocket League Hybrid hitbox!

 Rocket League Hybrid Hitbox: Dimensions